ShivekGosain/Parkinson-s_Disease_Detection/README.md

 Deep Learning Implementation: Experiment with a Multi-Layer Perceptron (MLP) Neural Network to explore whether deep learning architectures can capture more complex, non-linear relationships within the features, potentially surpassing the performance of ensemble models.

 Model Explainability (XAI): Integrate explainability tools like SHAP (SHapley Additive exPlanations) to provide insights into which features contribute most to the model's predictions.
 This is crucial for gaining trust and clinical utility in a medical diagnostic context.

+## 📬 Contact

+If you have any questions or suggestions, feel free to connect!